What is Cancer?

 What is cancer?

 What causes cancer?

 Cancer is the result of genetic damage to cells.
 Cells contain genes (DNA) that tell them when to grow, divide, work, and die.
 Normal cells follow an orderly process and are replaced when they get old and die.
 This process can be interrupted by factors such as radiation, chemicals, hormones, or infections that cause cells to become abnormal.
 Cancer develops when abnormal, old, or damaged cells survive and replicate when they should have died and been replaced by normal cells.
-When abnormal cells divide and multiply without stopping, they can form tumors.
+If abnormal cells divide and multiply without stopping, they can form tumors.
 Cancers can also release cells in the blood where they circulate freely through the body.

 Why has my pet developed cancer?

 In some cases, exposure to known carcinogens (cancer-causing agents) such as sunlight, chemicals, and cigarette smoke can play a factor.
 In other cases, especially with certain breeds (Golden Retrievers, Dobermans, German Shepherds, Bernese Mountain Dogs, and Boxers to name a few), there is a genetic susceptibility to cancer.
 Some cancers are causally linked to obesity, infection, and inflammation, and some need hormones to develop and persist.
 If cells undergo more and more divisions as the pet ages, the possibility of a mistake (mutation) occurring during these cell divisions increases.
 The result is that the incidence of cancer increases with age.

 In the vast majority of cases, the answer is no. The most notable exception is a transmissible venereal tumor in dogs.
 However, there are some viruses and other microorganisms that can cause cancer in animals.
-Animals may become infected with one of these agents from their mother before or during birth, through direct contact with other animals of the same species, or through the bites of 'vectors' (carriers) such as fleas or ticks.
+Animals may become infected with one of these agents from their mother before or during birth, through direct contact with other animals of the same species, or through the bites of vectors (carriers) such as fleas or ticks.
 If your pet is infected with a specific transmissible cancer, your veterinarian will advise you about the steps you must take to prevent your pet from infecting other animals.

-What are the signs of cancer?
+What are the clinical signs of cancer?

 The most obvious sign of most cancers is a lump that continues to enlarge.
 This lump may ulcerate, bleed, or cause other physical effects (e.g., pressure and displacement of the surrounding tissues).
-However, as cancer can develop in any cell in the body, internal cancers can be more difficult to spot.
+Because cancer can develop in any cell in the body, internal cancers can be more difficult to spot.
 Unexplained, chronic weight loss can be an important sign of cancer.
 Other signs of cancer can be abnormal bleeding, unexplained vomiting or diarrhea, swollen lymph nodes, coughing, and lameness.
 Bad breath or a change in eating patterns can be a sign of oral cancer.

 How is cancer diagnosed?

 In many cases, the simplest approach is FNA (suction removal of tumor cells with a syringe and needle) of the tumor for cytology (microscopic examination).
 FNA does not require general anesthesia or surgery.
 Some tumors can be accurately diagnosed with cytology.
 In most cases, however, a biopsy sample of the tissue must be examined to reach an accurate and reliable diagnosis.
 Your veterinarian will send the sample to a specialized laboratory for examination by a veterinary pathologist.
-The preparation and microscopic examination of tissue is called histopathology.
+The microscopic examination of tissue is called histopathology.
 The histopathology report typically indicates whether a tumor is benign or malignant.

 Malignancy is often described by tumor names ending in carcinoma or sarcoma.
-These, together with the origin or type of tumor, the grade (how aggressive it looks under the microscope) and stage (how far it has spread), indicate how the cancer is likely to behave.
+These, together with the origin or type of tumor, the grade (how aggressive it looks under the microscope), and stage (how far it has spread), indicate how the cancer is likely to behave.
 If your pet is diagnosed with cancer, your veterinarian may refer you to a veterinary oncologist (a doctor who specializes in the diagnosis and treatment of cancer).

 What types of treatment are available?